IAG-MMDC/MO-IT103-Group-21/README.md

 # Notes

-- This application is file-based and does not require a database.
+- This application uses CSV files and does not require a database.
-- Do not rename or remove the CSV files while the application is running.
+- Do not rename or delete the CSV files while the application is running.
-- Close spreadsheet applications (such as Microsoft Excel or WPS Office) before modifying or exporting CSV files to avoid file access errors.
+- Close spreadsheet applications (such as Microsoft Excel or WPS Office) before editing or exporting CSV files to avoid file access conflicts.

 ---